iQOO 7 5G likely to be priced at Rs 34,999 in India

-New Delhi, April 24 (IANS) Chinese behemoth BBK Group's smartphone brand iQOO's upcoming smartphone iQOO 7 5G is reportedly launching in India at Rs 34,999.
+New Delhi: Chinese behemoth BBK Group's smartphone brand iQOO's upcoming smartphone iQOO 7 5G is reportedly launching in India at Rs 34,999.

 The company is all set to launch two new smartphones -- iQOO 7 5G and IQOO 7 Legend 5G -- under its iQOO 7 series in India on April 26.